akrava/hello-world/README.md

 # hello-world
 intro

 It's my first project oh github.
-This my first step to code ))
+This is my first step to code ))